-Health care professionals should ...
+Health professionals should...

-- ...be aware of their crucial role in facilitating and stimulating the empowerment of those affected by mental ill-health.
-They should work in partnership and treat them with dignity and respect, working towards the highest level of shared decision making. - ...legally and ethically maximise the autonomy of those affected by mental ill-health and make use of non-invasive, non-traumatic treatments. - ...inform and involve family carers in treatment and care plans of their relatives as they play a pivotal role in the implementation and success of these plans. - ...take the potential of peer support into account when developing and implementing treatment and care plans. - ...have a positive outlook and address the strengths of persons affected by mental ill-health and not focus on their limitations.
-Persons affected by mental ill-health should be viewed in a holistic way; the focus should be broader than their condition only.
-Treatment should have a recovery focus and should be multi-modal (medication, psychotherapy, coaching, life-skills...) - ...view the provision of information to persons affected by mental ill-health and their carers as a key professional task; they can contribute to health literacy - a crucial element in self-management of treatment and care.
+- ...be aware of their crucial role in facilitating and stimulating the empowerment of those affected by mental ill health.
+They should work in partnership with their patients and treat them with dignity, compassion and respect, working towards the highest level of shared decision making. - ...legally and ethically maximise the autonomy of those affected by mental ill health and make use of non-invasive, non-traumatic treatments. - ...inform and involve family carers in treatment and care plans of their relatives as they play a pivotal role in the implementation and success of these plans. - ...take the potential of peer support into account when developing and implementing treatment and care plans. - ...have a positive outlook and address the strengths of patients rather than focus on their limitations.
+Patients should be viewed in a holistic way; the focus should be broader than their condition only.
+Treatment should have a recovery focus and should be multi-modal (medication, psychotherapy, coaching, life-skills...) - ...view the provision of information to patients and carers as a key professional task; they can contribute to health literacy a crucial element in self-management of treatment and care.
 Information should be accessible (easy to obtain and easy to understand).
-Where and when needed, persons affected by mental ill-health and carers need to be informed of the specific condition and its warning signs, medication prescribed and possible side effects of pharmacological treatment.

-- ...regularly check the physical health of people affected by mental ill-health and the mental health of those affected by physical health problems.
-Being diagnosed with a specific (mental or physical) condition should not lead to a sole focus on that condition: in many cases, persons affected by mental ill-health are affected by multiple conditions and these should all be addressed in parallel. - ...put in place better ways of communication and cooperation with the different medical disciplines involved (GPs, psychiatrists, other medical specialists or health care professionals) as well as with social services. - ...pay special attention to children and their mental wellbeing.
-Early detection is key; the earlier the detection, the better chance of recovery and effective treatment. - ...ensure a seamless transition when persons affected by mental ill-health move from childhood to adult mental health services. - ...should strive for informed consent and avoid coercion to the largest extent possible.
+Where and when needed, patient and carers need to be informed of the specific condition and its warning signs, medication prescribed and possible side effects of pharmacological treatment. - ...regularly check the physical health of people affected by mental ill health and the mental health of those affected by physical health problems.
+Being diagnosed with a specific (mental or physical) condition should not lead to a sole focus on that condition: in many cases, patients are affected by multiple conditions and these should all be addressed in parallel. - ...put in place better ways of communication and cooperation with the different medical disciplines involved (GPs, psychiatrists, other medical specialists or health care professionals) as well as with social services.

-Persons affected by mental ill-health should ...
+- ...pay special attention to children and their mental well-being.
+Early detection is key; the earlier the detection, the better chance of recovery and effective treatment. - ...ensure a seamless transition when patients move from childhood to adult mental health services. - ...should strive for informed consent and avoid coercion to the largest extent possible.

+Patients should...

 - ...make efforts to get better organised in order to strengthen their voice as well as allowing for the provision of peer-support (counselling, information, practical support, psycho-education...).
-Peer support networks are self-empowering as well as helpful to persons affected by mental ill-health. - ...take an active stance and learn about their condition and its management, as experts of their condition and their needs and requirements. - ...become and be more aware of the positive role they can play in managing their care and treatment, in so far as they are capable of doing so.

-- ...engage in meaningful dialogue with policymakers (regarding services development and implementation) health professionals and family carers (working in partnership towards shared decision making). - ...participate in training and educational programmes, sharing the views and experiences of persons affected by mental ill-health.
-This will help bridge the gap between persons affected by mental ill-health and health professionals.
+Peer support networks are self-empowering as well as helpful to patients. - ...take an active stance and learn about their condition and its management, as experts of their condition and their needs and requirements. - ...become and be more aware of the positive role they can play in managing their care and treatment, in so far as they are capable of doing so. - ...engage in meaningful dialogue with policymakers (regarding services development and implementation) health professionals and family carers (working in partnership towards shared decision making). - ...participate in training and educational programmes, sharing the views and experiences of patients.
+This will help bridge the gap between patients and health professionals.

-Informal carers should...
+Informal carers should....